Inflect logo

 Global Connectivity GradeBReliable regional link for local traffic.

-Power Cost$0.14–$0.21/kWh, as of September 2025Competitive pricing for the Brazilian interior.
+Power Cost$0.14–$0.21/kWh, as of January 2026Competitive rates for the interior.

-Disaster RiskHigh (5.2/10), as of September 2025Primary concerns involve river and coastal flooding.
+Disaster RiskHigh (5.2/10), as of January 2026Primary concern is regional river flooding.

-Tax IncentivesYesSignificant exemptions for IT capital expenditures.
+Tax IncentivesYesSignificant exemptions for IT capital equipment.

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Carrier count: over 5, as of September 2025.
+Carrier Density & Carrier Neutrality: Carrier count: over 5, as of January 2026.
 The environment provides enough regional backhaul and local last-mile options to ensure resilient connectivity for edge workloads.
 While not a massive global hub, it offers sufficient diversity for regional requirements.

 Internet Exchange Points (IXPs): Local traffic typically peers through regional exchange points in Salvador or connects directly to the national IX.br infrastructure in larger metropolitan hubs to ensure efficient routing.